Ryun1/CIPs/cps-key-based-spo-cold-credentials/README.md

 `pool_owners` is a set of keys used to identify payment credentials associated with the SPO.

 - one key, one point of failure
-- scripts give a lot of flexibility - nice for governance voting
+- scripts give a lot of flexibility - nice for governance voting -->

 ## Use cases
 <!-- A concrete set of examples written from a user's perspective, describing what and why they are trying to do.
 When they exist, this section should give a sense of the current alternatives and highlight why they are not suitable. -->

-1. Multi-party stake pools
+### 1. Multi-party Stake Pools

+It is common practice for multiple individuals to collaborate on the operation of a stake pool.
+Currently the control of the cold key is limited to the control of a single key.
+This presents challenges of access, as it is undesirable for individuals to share access to a single key.

+Script-based credentials using native multi-sig scripts would allow multiple key-holders to control a single credential.
+This would allow multiple individuals to collaborate on the creation of a cold key multi-signature script.
+For operations requiring the cold key, these individuals would each independently produce witnesses and combine into a valid transaction.

+Such multi-party control would be enforced by the ledger design.
+Preventing the need for trust on a single key-holder.

-2. Smart Contract stake pools
+### 2. Smart Contract Stake Pools

-- programmability
+Smart contracts on Cardano allow for expressive logic to be applied to control script-based credentials.

 ## Goals
 <!-- A list of goals and non-goals a project is pursuing, ranked by importance.
 These goals should help understand the design space for the solution and what the underlying project is ultimately trying to achieve.